digikin/tf-docker-tick_stack/README.md

 # Using terraform with docker to build a TICK stack

 ### Background:
-I got bored one night and really wanted to if it hard to use docker with terraform instead of just running the `docker` commands.
-After a while I really like the terraform state with docker because I could make a small change and re-run `terraform apply` to make a correction.
+I got bored one night and wanted to see if it was hard to use docker with terraform instead of just running the `docker` commands.
+After a while I really like the terraform state with docker because I could make a small change and re-run `terraform apply` to make a real time fixes.

 ## Requirements
 1. Terraform